ApexCaptain/AxThread/README.md

 ```
 This is an example printing out `Hello AxT!` text every second through [AxThread](https://github.com/ApexCaptain/AxThread).
 As you can see, there's no `Class` at all but only `namespace` : `Axt`.

 `Axt::setInterval` function automatically creates, adds new task into its inner thread deque and returns new thread id.
 First argument is interval milliseconds for each repetition cycle.
 Second one is callback.
-A task, a thread, process or behavior whatever you call it, this is the actual action body that is gonna run.
-You can have a check more detail at the following Methods section.
+A task, a thread, a process or a behavior whatever you call it, this is the actual action body that is gonna run.
+You can have a check more detail at the following [Methods](#Methods) section.

 # Methods